 Centrepay: is a service offered by Centrelink that allows customers to pay their energy bills by having an amount deducted from their Centrelink payments and paid directly to the retailer.

 Energy bill debt: is the dollar amount owed to the retailer for the sale and supply of gas or electricity, excluding other services, which has been outstanding to the energy retailer for a period of 90 calendar days or more.
 An amount owing after the final bill has been issued by a retailer to a customer on termination of a customer contract (e.g. where a customer changes retailer) should not be counted as energy bill debt.

 Payment plan: is a plan for a residential customer experiencing payment difficulties to pay a retailer by periodic instalments, any amount payable by the customer.
-A payment plan must only include an arrangement in which the customer is paying off an arrears component (of any overdue amount) and must consist of at least three instalments.
+A payment plan must only include an arrangement agreement (oral or in writing) in which the customer is paying off an arrears component (of any overdue amount) and must consist of at least three instalments.
 Customers using flexible payment arrangements for convenience or budgeting purposes must be excluded for the purposes of 'payment plan' reporting.

+Payment plan cancelled for non-

+payment:

-Payment plan cancelled for non-payment: is when the retailer cancels or terminates the payment plan as a result of the customer failing to make or pay instalments agreed to under the plan.
+is when the retailer cancels or terminates the payment plan as a result of the customer failing to make or pay instalments agreed to under the plan.

 Successfully completed payment plan: occurs when a customer has made or paid all instalments agreed to under the payment plan, including instances where on completion the customer agrees to a new flexible payment arrangement or payment plan.

+Third party credit collection activity: is when the retailer refers the customer's debt to an external credit collection agency for collection.

+Credit default a credit default refers to negative listing on a consumer's credit file as per the Privacy Act (1988), Privacy Regulation (2013) and the Privacy (Credit Reporting) Code (2014).